smchughinfo/SimpleActivityTracker/README.md

 - **Data Visualization**: Interactive charts showing activity patterns
 - **Session-Based**: No signup required - use session IDs for data persistence
 - **Multi-Device**: Share session IDs to access data across devices
+- **Data Export**: Copy all of your data to clipboard for easy export

 ## Technology Stack
 - **Frontend**: React, Bootstrap, ApexCharts